 Michigan's archaeological history is fascinating!
 Learn more about state history and archaeology at these institutions.
-Seasonal restrictions and COVID-19 closings or requirements may apply.
+Consult individual entity websites for the latest information on days and hours of operation.

 You can also explore where copper, gold and iron were historically mined in Michigan.
 Native Americans mined copper in Michigan's Upper Peninsula for thousands of years.
 Native people used copper to fashion tools and ornaments and revered it as a source of power.
 Zoom in and out and turn on and off the different layers on the left column to explore Michigan's colorful geologic history!
 Learn more about this map and Michigan geology here.

-Since 1990, Federal law has provided for the repatriation and disposition of certain Native American human remains, funerary objects, sacred objects, and objects of cultural patrimony.
-Learn about NAGPRA at these links.
+Since 1990, the federal Native American Graves Protection and Repatriation Act (NAGPRA) law has provided for the repatriation and disposition of certain Native American human remains, funerary objects, sacred objects, and objects of cultural patrimony.
+Learn about NAGPRA at this links.